 MY METHOD HAS BEEN OBSERVED AND APPROVED BY U. S. FISH AND WILDLIFE BIOLOGISTS AND BUTTERFLY EXPERTS IN 2006.

-Put a caterpillar on each leaf or release a male and female in your hatchery to breed and lay eggs on your milkweed.
+Put a caterpillar on each leaf or release a male and female or a female you see laying eggs in the wild in your hatchery to breed and lay eggs on your milkweed.

 Get clean, local breeding stock or caterpillars from a friend or give some to a friend to get them started raising and releasing.